Cornell-MAE-UG/fa25-portfolio-susannaufr/_projects/2025-engrd-2210-portfolio.md

 The analysis will consist of three main parts:

-1. **Calculating the efficiency of the engine, modeling it as an ideal air standard Otto Cycle**
+1. **Calculating the efficiency of the engine, modeling it as an ideal air-standard Otto cycle**
 2. **Calculating differences in ideal air-standard efficiency between the stock 14HP engine and the limited 10HP configuration**
 3. **Comparing both of these ideal efficiencies to the efficiency of the engine in real operating conditions**

-## Ideal Air Standard Otto Cycle
+## Ideal Air-Standard Otto Cycle

 First, we will model this system as an ideal air-standard Otto cycle.

-Below is a comparison between an actual four-stroke engine and the ideal air standard Otto Cycle.
+Below is a comparison between an actual four-stroke engine and the ideal air-standard Otto cycle.

 <div style="text-align: center;">
   <img src="{{ '/assets/images/real-four-stroke.jpg' | relative_url }}" alt="Four-stroke engine cycle" style="max-width:100%; height:auto;">
 </div>

-The real four stroke engine consists of: (1) intake of fuel-air mixture, (2) compression of air, (3) combustion, (4) expansion of air mixture (power stroke), and (5) exhaust of air and combustion products.
+The real four-stroke engine consists of: (1) intake of fuel-air mixture, (2) compression of air, (3) combustion, (4) expansion of air mixture (power stroke), and (5) exhaust of air and combustion products.

 <div style="text-align: center;">
   <img src="{{ '/assets/images/otto-cycle.jpg' | relative_url }}" alt="Ideal air-standard Otto cycle" style="max-width:100%; height:auto;">
 </div>

-Meanwhile, the ideal air standard assumes a closed system where the steps are: (1) adiabatic compression, (2) constant volume heat addition from a thermal reservoir, (3) adiabatic expansion, and (4) constant volume heat removal to a thermal reservoir.
+Meanwhile, the ideal air-standard Otto cycle assumes a closed system where the steps are: (1) adiabatic compression, (2) constant-volume heat addition from a thermal reservoir, (3) adiabatic expansion, and (4) constant-volume heat removal to a thermal reservoir.

 The efficiency of this ideal system is given by: